 This short course has a prerequisite of prior study in Zen Shiatsu.

-The next offering of this program will run from November 2020 through until February 2021.
+The next offering of this program will run in semester 2 2021.

 Classes will be held on Mondays from 26th July to 20th September 2021